Macbook seasoned 2011 15 Inch evaluate

 Geekbench

-This popular mac-benchmarking tool is often used as a standard to calculate hardware speed.
-Unfortunately, the free version only runs in 32bit, so the ultimate speed should be a bit faster even.
-Mind you: the other macs also ran in 32bit mode.
+This popular Mac benchmarking tool is often used as a standard to calculate hardware speed.
+Unfortunately, the free version only runs 32-bit, so the ultimate rate should be faster.
+Mind you, the other Macs also ran in 32-bit mode.

 2010 model: 5395